arndtupb/arndtupb/README.md

 ## HI, I'M ARNDT WEINRICH

 I am an Assistant Professor of Accounting at the Rotterdam School of Management, Erasmus University.

+Use this site to explore coding resources that I employ in research and teaching.
+Feel free to drop by [arndtweinrich.net](https://www.arndtweinrich.net) and to reach out.

 <!--
 **arndtupb/arndtupb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.